The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Pseudo-Polygon Fractions

 In the main text, I analyze features of $P_{\phi}(q)$, see Fig.~\ref{fig:pdfs}, to establish features of the state diagram, see Fig.~\ref{fig:diagram}.
 One aspect of this analysis is the crossover between the highest mode (of the PDF) being pentagonal to hexagonal, see Fig.~\ref{fig:pdfpr}.
 This may give the false impression that the system transitions from being mostly pentagonal to mostly hexagonal,~\textit{i.e.}, undergoes a disordered-to-ordered transition.
 Here, I therefore examine the fraction of pseudo-polygons, see Fig.~\ref{fig:fracts}, which shows the fraction of pseudo-$n$-gons $f_{n}$ as a function of the area fraction $\phi$.

 My study of the fraction of pseudo-polygons reveals that for low $\phi$, there is an abundance of low-$n$ neighborhoods,~\textit{i.e.}, pseudo-triangles and -squares.
 This makes sense, as the neighborhoods are relatively independent of the particle shape.
 As $\phi$ increases, the fraction of pseudo-pentagons and pseudo-hexagons rises.
 The first takes over in highest abundance at $\phi \approx 0.5$, while the latter can become the dominant shape for sufficiently high values of $R$ only.
-I further note that as $\phi$ increases to its rcp value $\phi_{m}$, any trend of increase in $f_{n}$ transitions toward one of decrease and \textit{vice versa}.
+I further note that as $\phi$ increases to its RCP value $\phi_{m}$, any trend of increase in $f_{n}$ transitions toward one of decrease and \textit{vice versa}.
 This can be explained by the fact that in order to compact the system maximally in the square simulation boxes that I used throughout the study, defects must be introduced for the hexagonal crystal structures.
 The situation is less clear cut for the systems that (appear) to remain amorphous.
 This lowers the abundance of the prevalent pseudo-polygon and can increase fractions of less abundant neighborhood shapes.

-For $R^{-1} > 1.35$ (equivalently $R \lesssim 0.74$), I find that there for all $\phi$ I have $f_{6} < f_{5}$ (vertical dotted purple lines in Fig.~\ref{fig:fracts}).
+For $R^{-1} > 1.35$ (equivalently $R \lesssim 0.74$), I find that for all $\phi$ the inequality $f_{6} < f_{5}$ holds (vertical dotted purple lines in Fig.~\ref{fig:fracts}).
 Note that $R \approx 0.74$ is not value for which the $n_{\bar{q}} = 5.5$ curve closes in on itself, which occurs for $R \approx 0.83$.
 Thus, there is no transition from pentagonal to hexagonal below $R \approx 0.74$, which presumably changes the behavior of the system from being polycrystalline to being truly disordered.
 However, as is evidenced by the neighborhood composition graphs in Fig.~\ref{fig:fracts}, the system takes on a range of compositions as a function of $\phi$ even for relatively low $R$.
 So one has to be careful in drawing to strong conclusions based on Fig.~\ref{fig:fracts}.

 Lastly, Fig.~\ref{fig:fracts} visualizes where there is kinetic arrest using a vertical solid purple line.
 In panels (a) and (b), there appears to be a subtle kink in the $n=6$ and $n=5$ data, respectively, where I locate $\phi_{a}$.
 However, also considering the other data, I was unable to find an obvious feature to the fraction of pseudo-$n$-gons data that correlates with the apparent kinetic arrest.
 If it is present in this data, it is merely a subtle effect.